RangerMauve/hypercore-fetch/README.md

 Files in the directory will be listed under their name, sub-directories will have a `/` appended to them.

-`NAME` can either be the 64 character hex key for an archive, a domain to parse with [dat-dns](https://www.npmjs.com/package/dat-dns), or a name for an archive which allows you to write to it.
+`NAME` can either be the 52 character [z32 encoded](https://github.com/mafintosh/z32) key for a Hyperdrive or Hypercore , or a domain to parse with the [DNSLink](https://www.dnslink.io/) standard.

 ### `fetch('hyper://NAME/example/?noResolve', {method: 'GET'})`

 Adding `?noResolve` to a URL will prevent resolving `index.html` files and will attempt to load the path as is.
 This can be useful for list files in a directory that would normally render as a page.

-`NAME` can either be the 64 character hex key for an archive, a domain to parse with [dat-dns](https://www.npmjs.com/package/dat-dns), or a name for an archive which allows you to write to it.
+`NAME` can either be the 52 character [z32 encoded](https://github.com/mafintosh/z32) key for a Hyperdrive or Hypercore , or a domain to parse with the [DNSLink](https://www.dnslink.io/) standard.

-The response headers will contain `X-Blocks` for the number of blocks of data this file represents on disk, and `X-Blocks-Downloaded` which is the number of blocks from this file that have been downloaded locally.

-### `fetch('hyper://NAME/', {headers: {'Accept': 'text/event-stream'}})`

-Using the `text/event-stream` content type in the `Accept` header will get back an event stream full of `change` events for every time a file at that path changes.

-This can be useful if you want to trigger a download every time a file changes.
-The `data` for the event will contain the version at the time of the change.

-This stream of data can be used with the `EventSource` in browsers.

-Currently there's no way to watch for changes to specific files, so that should be handled at the application level.

-You can also watch for the `download` and `upload` events which will be emitted whenever you download or upload blocks from the hyperdrive.

-The `data` for the event will contain a JSON encoded object with the `index` of the block, and the `source` which is the public key of the hypercore (either the metadata of the hyperdrive, or the content feed).
+### `fetch('hyper://localhost/?key=NAME', {method: 'POST'})`

+In order to create a writable Hyperdrive with its own URL, you must first generate a keypair for it.

+`NAME` can be any alphanumeric string which can be used for key generation in [Corestore](https://github.com/holepunchto/corestore).

+The response body will contain a `hyper://` URL with the new Hyperdrive.

+You can then use this with `PUT`/`DELETE` requests.

+Note that this is only available with the `writable: true` flag.

+### `fetch('hyper://localhost/?key=NAME', {method: 'GET'})`

+If you want to resolve the public key URL of a previously created Hyperdrive, you can do this with the `GET` method on the key creation URL.

+`NAME` can be any alphanumeric string which can be used for key generation in [Corestore](https://github.com/holepunchto/corestore).

+The response body will contain a `hyper://` URL with the new Hyperdrive.

+You can then use this with `PUT`/`DELETE` requests.

+Note that this is only available with the `writable: true` flag.

 ### `fetch('hyper://NAME/example.txt', {method: 'PUT', body: 'Hello World'})`

 You can add files to archives using a `PUT` method along with a `body`.

-The `body` can be either a `String`, an `ArrayBuffer`, a `Blob`, a WHATWG `ReadableStream`, a Node.js `Stream`, or electron's [UploadData](https://www.electronjs.org/docs/api/structures/upload-data) object (make sure to specify the `session` argument in the `makeFetch` function for electron support).
+The `body` can be any of the options supported by the Fetch API such as a `String`, `Blob`, `FormData`, or `ReadableStream`.

-`NAME` can either be the 64 character hex key for an archive, a domain to parse with [dat-dns](https://www.npmjs.com/package/dat-dns), or a name for an archive which allows you to write to it.
+`NAME` can either be the 52 character [z32 encoded](https://github.com/mafintosh/z32) key for a Hyperdrive or Hypercore , or a domain to parse with the [DNSLink](https://www.dnslink.io/) standard.

-Your `NAME` will likely be a `name` in most cases to ensure you have a writeable archive.
+Note that this is only available with the `writable: true` flag.

 ### `fetch('hyper://NAME/folder/', {method: 'PUT', body: new FormData()})`

 You can add multiple files to a folder using the `PUT` method with a [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) body.

-You can [append](https://developer.mozilla.org/en-US/docs/Web/API/FormData) to a FormData with `formData.append(fieldname, content, 'filename.txt')` where `fieldname` gets ignored (use something like `file`?) the `content` can either be a String, Blob, or some sort of stream.
+You can [append](https://developer.mozilla.org/en-US/docs/Web/API/FormData) to a FormData with `formData.append('file', content, 'filename.txt')` where `fieldname` gets ignored (use something like `file`?) the `content` can either be a String, Blob, or some sort of stream.
 The `filename` will be the filename within the directory that gets created.

+Note that you must use the name `file` for uploaded files.

-`NAME` can either be the 64 character hex key for an archive, a domain to parse with [dat-dns](https://www.npmjs.com/package/dat-dns), or a name for an archive which allows you to write to it.
+`NAME` can either be the 52 character [z32 encoded](https://github.com/mafintosh/z32) key for a Hyperdrive or Hypercore , or a domain to parse with the [DNSLink](https://www.dnslink.io/) standard.

 ### `fetch('hyper://NAME/example.txt', {method: 'DELETE'})`

-You can delete a file in an archive by using the `DELETE` method.
+You can delete a file or directory tree in a Hyperdrive by using the `DELETE` method.

-You cannot delete directories if they are not empty.

-`NAME` can either be the 64 character hex key for an archive, a domain to parse with [dat-dns](https://www.npmjs.com/package/dat-dns), or a name for an archive which allows you to write to it.
+`NAME` can either be the 52 character [z32 encoded](https://github.com/mafintosh/z32) key for a Hyperdrive or Hypercore , or a domain to parse with the [DNSLink](https://www.dnslink.io/) standard.

 ### `fetch('hyper://NAME/$/extensions/')`